-My brother (who was also the bass player in Pitchshifter) had just completed his Masters at Middlesex as a requisite of his tenure as College Manager at Bristol Institute of Modern Music (BIMM).
+My brother (who was also in the band) had just completed his Masters at Middlesex as a requisite of his then tenure as College Manager at Bristol Institute of Modern Music (BIMM).
 He and his classmates had very positive things to say about his experience and so I felt that my choice of institution was clear.

 I knew that I wanted my choice of program to be directly applicable to my current place of business, endeavours and career trajectory in general.
 The Master of Arts in Work-Based Learning program afforded me the latitude to simultaneously contextualize my prior experience and also apply new learning to my chosen field (I applied my thesis directly to an opportunity for development at work).

-I love to research, brainstorm and write.
+I enjoy research, data, blue-sky thinking, and writing.
 As such, the thesis was the most enjoyable aspect of the program for me.
-Although some students seem to dread the volume, I felt like I could have gone on forever if there wasn't a word limit (or a limit to the amount of my writing that any human would be prepared to read, or be forced to endure).
+Although some might find the volume daunting, I felt like I could have gone on forever if there wasn't a word limit (or a limit to the amount of my writing that my poor committee would ultimately be forced to endure).

-By proxy of the largely independent nature of the study, my fondest memories are interactions with my advisor.
+Interactions with my advisor.
 After over a decade of hiatus from study, I greatly appreciated having someone "in my corner" on modules that were at first somewhat alien.
-I have remained in contact with my advisor to this day and consider myself fortunate to have added such a learned and generous associate to my post-graduate network—something that I advise all current students to do.
+I have remained in contact with my advisor to this day and consider myself fortunate to have added such a learned and generous associate to my post-graduate network—something that I advise all current students to actively engage in.

 I also received a lot of support from my brother.
-To go from waking up at 12pm for sound check to working and studying full time was a radical shift for me.
+To go from waking up at 12pm for sound check to working and studying again was a radical shift for me.
 He kept me "on the rails", so to speak, whenever work and personal life started to be overwhelming.
 Being able to bounce ideas off/vent to someone who had gone through the same process from the student perspective was a great comfort and motivator.
-I recommend that all students identify (or cultivate) their support network as soon as possible.
+I recommend that all students identify their support network as soon as possible.
 And, if you don’t have one, work with your classmates/program coordinator to go about cultivating one.

 Also, examine your chosen industry carefully.
 We're currently in the era of the algorithm (big data, predictive/prescriptive analytics, artificial intelligence, etc.); but who knows what's next.
 Try to keep an eye on the multi-year horizon for your sector by closely following industry trends.
-As an example, for the higher education sector, join as many associations as you can (UPCEA/NAGAP/AACRAO/etc.) and subscribe to the daily email blasts from The Chronicle of Higher Education, Inside Higher Ed, Campus Technology Forum, EduCause, etc. and also tailor your iOS/Android news client (News360, Feedly, etc.) to trawl for sector-specific articles.
+As an example, for the higher education sector, join as many associations as you can (UPCEA/NAGAP/AACRAO/etc.) and subscribe to the daily email blasts from The Chronicle of Higher Education, Inside Higher Ed, Campus Technology Forum, EduCause, etc.—tailor your mobile news client to trawl for sector-specific articles.

 I think that there is a certain provenance associated with study at a metropolitan capital (London, Paris, Tokyo, Madrid, etc.).
 People always want to hear more when you tell them that your alma mater is in London.

-As an ex-pat with no friends or family in my immediate location, I didn't have the luxury of direct recommendations for employment.
-As such, I had to make my own luck.
-I joined a slew of associations relative to my field, kept my resume up to date daily (and always had it in my cloud account in PDF format ready to email at a moment's notice), and applied for all positions for which I was qualified (I used job search sites' direct email notifications to keep abreast of jobs the moment that they were posted).
+As an ex-pat with no friends or family in town, I didn't have the opportunity of direct recommendations for employment.
+As such, I had to make my own way.
+I joined a slew of associations relative to my field, kept my resume up to date daily (and always had it in my cloud account in PDF format ready to email at a moment's notice), and applied for all positions for which I was qualified (I used job search sites' bots and direct email notifications to keep abreast of jobs the moment that they were posted).

 Even if you’re the star sportsperson or musician, listen to your mom when she tells you that college is important.
 You’ll keep her happy and better secure your future; it’s a win-win.